Unite Grand Central

 The complex is located on Skelhorne Street in the L3 district of Liverpool and consists of two separate buildings.
 Grand Central was constructed on the site of a former bus station and was completed in 2003.
 It is 13 storeys high, making it one of the city's taller halls of residences.
 There are 1,210 rooms in Grand Central, with three different room types (en-suite, non-ensuite and studio).
-On site facilities include a gym and laundrette.
+Unite secured planning permission for a similar development on an adjacent site in 2016.